MuffinShades/LZSS-in-js/README.md

 *   decompress takes an array of BITS, no bytes, and outputs a string
 *   b_buffer (LZSS.b_buffer) is the length of the Search Buffer (default is 32kb)
 *   look_ahead (LZSS.look_ahead) is the length of the look ahead buffer (default is 256b)
+*   Compression ratio is ~77%
+*   Recommended to have a smaller buffer for smaller amounts of text